Using simulations to protect children with the NSPCC

 Here’s where ‘Talk to Me’ offers something genuinely new and innovative.
 The simulation gives adults a safe space to make mistakes, see the consequences, and try again.

-By presenting multiple dialogue options in every scenario, ‘Talk to Me’ guides users towards the best practice responses.
+By presenting multiple dialogue options in every scenario, ‘Talk to Me’ guides users toward the best practice responses.
 And explains why some are better choices than others on offer.

 95% of surveyed users felt more confident after using ‘Talk to Me’